Fertility Surgery Treatments at Southern California Reproductive Center

 Could Fertility Surgery Help My Infertility?

-Why is SCRC at the pinnacle of surgical fertility treatment in Los Angeles?
+Why is SCRC at the pinnacle of surgical fertility treatment?

 For men, surgical treatments include vasectomy reversal and varicocele repair, a procedure treating varicose veins in the scrotum.